rachaelcarroll/rachaelcarroll/README.md

 ### Hi there, I'm Rachael Carroll (she/her) 👋

-I'm a front-end developer who is passionate about creating thoughtful, efficient, and reliable applications that are accessible to all.
+I'm a software developer who is passionate about creating thoughtful, efficient, and reliable applications that are accessible to all.
 I'm also a designer, dreamer, doer, empath, Enneagram 2 & INFJ Sagittarius 🌝 ✨

 - 🧑‍💻 Front-End Engineering Certification from [Turing School of Software and Design](https://turing.edu/)
 - 📈 Bachelor of Business from Old Dominion University